15 Best Gen Z Activities Without Technology That Inspire Happiness and Balance

 Why does Gen Z need technology-free time?

-To improve Concentration, mental health, creativity, and real-world social skills1.
+To improve Concentration, mental health, creativity, and real-world social skills.

 How can I encourage a Gen Z teen to unplug?

-Offer enjoyable offline activities, set tech-free zones, and make it a fun challenge1.
+Offer enjoyable offline activities, set tech-free zones, and make it a fun challenge.

 How much offline time is enough?